leostera/fuzzql/README.md

 ## Notes and Doodles

-#### What would it take to read a .graphql file and generate the rest?
+#### What would it take to read a .graphql file and generate the emulator?

 `schema.graphql => native graphql api (- the transport)`